UphillD/edgebench/docs/README.md

 * [FaceNet](https://github.com/davidsandberg/facenet), a face recognizer using Tensorflow
 * [LaneNet](https://github.com/MaybeShewill-CV/lanenet-lane-detection), a deep neural network for real time lane detection using Tensorflow
 * [RETAIN](https://github.com/mp2893/retain), an interpretable predictive model for healthcare applications using Theano

+More applications can be added relatively easily by installing the prerequisites in the docker image and properly configuring the application itself and the apps/start.sh file.

 ## Docker Image